 Formal application for new membership and paying the initiation fees

 SECTION 7 GUESTS: Members may invite two (2) guests per day, to fly at our site, who are currently qualified AMA members.
-In addition, these guests must abide by all club rules and field regulations, and are the responsibility of the club member.

 ARTICLE IV - OFFICERS